College Success Initiatives Courses (CSI)

 Learning about and adjusting to the University of Iowa for TRIO Student Support Services (SSS) students; eighth in a series of courses.

-CSI:1400 Explore Iowa, Explore You: Scientific Strategies for Success 2 s.h.
+CSI:1400 The Three Ms: Strategies for Success in College and Beyond 2 s.h.

-Introduction to the Three Ms for Effective Learning (mindset, metacognition, and memory); provide the practical tools to apply these concepts to life in college and beyond.
+Introduction to the Three Ms for Effective Learning (mindset, metacognition, and memory) and the practical tools to apply these concepts and achieve goals in college and beyond.

 CSI:1410 Life Design 2 s.h.

-Students discover what they are innately drawn to do through stories, lectures, assigned readings, guest speakers, and reflective writing; integration of worldview and professional life; practical skills and exercises for investigating different career paths; cultivating mentors; relationship between ambition, drive, and success; role of happiness in achieving excellence and success.
+Students discover what they are innately drawn to do through readings, activities, and reflective writing; integration of worldview and professional life; practical skills and exercises for investigating different career paths; cultivating mentors; relationship between ambition, drive, and the value of creating a meaningful life.

 CSI:1420 Life Design II: A Better World 2 s.h.